Nantucket High School: Athletics

+Girls Ice Hockey, Girls Lacrosse, Girls Soccer, and Girls Tennis;

+Baseball, Cheerleading, Cross Country, Field Hockey, Football, Golf, Sailing, Softball, Swimming and Diving, Track & Field (Indoor and Outdoor), and Volleyball.

 There is the skeleton of a juvenile finback whale hanging in the commons area of Nantucket High School that serves as the team's mascot.
 The Nantucket girls' athletic teams are known as the Lady Whalers, but now commonly known as just the Whalers.

 Football

 The Nantucket football team is the schools most successful athletics team and is further regarded as one of the most successful small-school programs in Massachusetts.
 They have won a total of 4 Massachusetts State Championships.
 The Whalers won state championships in 1980, 1995, 1996, and 2011.
 Also, they were State Finalists in 1982, 1983, 1990, 1993, 1994 and 1998.
 The Nantucket Football team has appeared in the MIAA state Championship game a total of 10 times since 1980.

 Nantucket's football team was led by legendary coach Vito Capizzo for 45 years, from 1964 to 2009.
 Capizzo coached the team to 293 wins (3rd most in Massachusetts history), won 3 State Championships, appeared in 9 State Championship games, won 17 League Championships, and was named Coach of the Year numerous times by many publications.
-In 2011, Nantucket won its first state championship in fifteen years with a 35–0 rout over Latin Academy (Dorchester, MA).
+In 2011, Nantucket won its first state championship in fifteen years with a 35–0 rout over Latin Academy (Dorchester, Massachusetts).

 Every year, the Nantucket football team plays against Martha's Vineyard for the Island Cup on the weekend before Thanksgiving.
 The Island Cup is played on Nantucket one year, then on Martha's Vineyard the next year and alternates back and forth.